zaphar/ucg/docsite/site/content/reference/expressions.md

 Modules
 -------

 UCG has another form of reusable execution that is a little more robust than functions are.
 Modules allow you to parameterize a set of statements and build the statements later.
 Modules are an expression.
 They can be bound to a value and then reused later.
-Modules do not close over their environment by they can import other UCG files into the module using import statements.
+Modules do not close over their environment but they can import other UCG files into the module using import statements including the file they are located themselves.
+This works since the statements in a module until you attempt to call the module with a copy expression.

 Module expressions start with the module keyword followed by a tuple representing their parameters with any associated default values.
 The body of the module is separated from the parameter tuple by the `=>` symbol and is delimited by `{` and `}` respectively.

 The body of the module can contain any valid UCG statement.